mbabynames search ✿

 George Benjamin

-Put "noble and strong" next to "son of the right hand" and you get a name that feels considered.
+Put "farmer" next to "son of the right hand" and you get a name that feels considered.
 George Benjamin works on paper and out loud.
 The hard B in Benjamin gives a clean break after George's open vowel ending.

 George Nathaniel